TheOdinProject/curriculum/nodeJS/express_and_mongoose/deployment.md

 This section contains a general overview of topics that you will learn in this lesson.

-- Understand what a hosting provider is
+- Understand what a hosting provider is.
-- Understand the difference between static and dynamic sites
+- Understand the difference between static and dynamic sites.
-- Understand what a PaaS is and how they work
+- Understand what a PaaS is and how they work.
-- Know how to deploy to a PaaS provider
+- Know how to deploy to a PaaS provider.
-- Know how to troubleshoot common deployment issues
+- Know how to troubleshoot common deployment issues.

 ### What are hosting providers?